 This distinction is awarded at the end of each stage by a jury made up of eight cycling specialists.
-An outright winner is designated after the last stage of the Tour.
+An overall winner is designated after the last stage of Le Tour.

 The Most aggressive rider Prize has been sponsored by Brandt since 2005.

-This classification is determined by adding the times of the best three riders of each squad in each stage (except for the team time-trial).
+This classification is determined by adding the times of the best three riders of each team in each stage (except for the team time-trial).

 The team classification has been sponsored by Group Digital since 2010.

 Two years after the stage at Les Essarts in 2011, the team time-trial will be making its return to the Tour de France programme.
 The teams will do battle in this collective exercise on the 4th stage over a 25-km route through the streets of Nice.
 The time for each team will be recorded when its 5th rider to finish crosses the finishing line.
 This time will be used for the general team classification; however, the actual time achieved by each rider will be attributed for calculation of the individual general classification.

 For the 2013 event, no time bonuses will be allocated for intermediate sprints and stage finishes.
 Only the real time will count.